Murder trial delayed after prosecutors report virus exposure

 The judge said Tager and Ralph would have had to answer yes to the question, thus barring them from the courthouse.

-Lidyard asked Tager if he wanted to proceed without Ralph, but Tager declined, noting he and Ralph had divided the work on the case and he wouldn't have been able to proceed to trial without her.
+Lidyard asked Tager if he wanted to proceed without Ralph, but Tager declined, noting he and Ralph had divided the work on the case and he wouldn't be able to proceed to trial without her.

 West's co-counsel Craig Hay said after the hearing he intends to file a motion accusing the state of violating Sanchez's right to a speedy trial, which has already been delayed by a year by a discovery issue that had to be decided by the state Supreme Court.

-Lidyard told the prosecutors they should make certain they would be able to pass the screening questions for entry into the courthouse in future proceedings.
+Lidyard told the prosecutors they should make certain they will be able to pass the screening questions for entry into the courthouse in future proceedings.

 "I know right now society is opening up and businesses are being very lax with their requirements, but you all should be wearing masks and doing whatever you need to do ... so when you walk up into the courthouse doors you are able to walk in," Lidyard said.

-"Since we re-opened the office for staff with a staff rotation in June 2020, our internal policies track with [Centers for Disease Control and Prevention] and [state Department of Health] guidelines," Padgett wrote in an email, adding, "... it has been routine practice that employees must notify management if he/she has had direct contact with anyone who has tested positive for COVID.
+"Since we re-opened the office for staff with a staff rotation in June 2020, our internal policies track with [Centers for Disease Control and Prevention] and [state Department of Health] guidelines," Chief Deputy District Attorney Jennifer Padgett Macias wrote in an email, adding, "... it has been routine practice that employees must notify management if he/she has had direct contact with anyone who has tested positive for COVID.
 For jury trials, we require candor to the court about any COVID positive interactions."